OfficeDev/microsoft-teams-apps-course-companion/README.md

 ## User personas

-### Admins
+### Configurators
- - Set up the app for use.
+ - People who need to maintain configurations like tags, grades, subjects, etc. at an organizational level should be given access to Course Companion-Configurator app and they will set up the app for use.
  - Configure settings like grades, subjects and tags which will be used by Educators to create learning resources.
- - Manage all the resources and learning modules created by educators.

 ### Educators
 - Create learning resources to supplement course learning material.